eslint/rfcs/designs/2022-forbid-disable/README.md

 We will want to update the documentation for `noInlineConfig` to reference the similarities ([here](https://eslint.org/docs/user-guide/configuring/rules#disabling-inline-comments)).

 ## Drawbacks

+**Important:** This design will prevent a rule from being disabled.
+Which when applied to rules that have many edge cases, will mean that that rule cannot be disabled even when edge cases are found that Cannot be worked around.
+The only solution for those rules will be to change their severity back to error (losing out on the purpose of this RFC).

 this adds complexity to the already complex config experience.